bdasgupta02/order-warehouse/README.md

 # Persistent storage engine concept for an order-book data warehouse

-This is a core storage engine for a medium-large scale data warehouse for time-series order-book data for financial trading.
+This is a core storage engine for a medium-large scale data warehouse for time-series order-book data for limit orders.
 Built to support efficient retrieval (for instance, for research processes) and large-scale data storage, this engine is designed to provide order-book snapshot data at a queried time relatively fast.
 Although optimized for fast temporally-linear file ingestions, insertions and fast queries, this engine also supports updates and deletions to data.